 CERTIFICATE OF DEPOSIT (CD) – Bank instrument enabling a depositor to earn interest on their money during a fixed time period.
 Rates vary.

-COMMISION – The broker’s basic fee for purchasing or selling securities or property as an agent.
+COMMISSION – The broker’s basic fee for purchasing or selling securities or property as an agent.

 COMMON STOCK -Securities that represent an ownership interest in a corporation.
 If the company has also issued preferred stock, both common and preferred have ownership rights.
 Common stockholders assume the greater risk, but generally exercise the greater control and may gain the greater award in the form of dividends and capital appreciation.